khushboo-kumar20/BVTechHub/README.md

 ## Motivation Page

-This page allows the student/admin to view motivational content.
+Below is the Motivation page which would keep the students motivated on their journey to achieve their goals.

 ![image](https://user-images.githubusercontent.com/93242916/170877589-630e7073-a175-4dae-9558-ece30cb1ac34.png)

 ## Discussion Forum

 This page allows the student/admin to view questions and answers in the discussion forum.

 ![image](https://user-images.githubusercontent.com/93242916/170877831-6ecf512f-eaf8-44b1-ba4d-6ff5b1b26c93.png)